 How To Be Prepared for Any Special Occaision

-Are you always forgetting Birthdays and Anniversaries?
+Are you always forgetting Birthdays, Anniversaries and other special occasions?
 Do you regularly have visitors over, then realise that their Birthday is approaching?
 Or even worse, that it has passed?
 Are you always the friend who is forever sending "belated" cards?

 It may sound unbelievable, but it is possible to be prepared for such "unexpected" events in advance.
-You can easily be turned into the great mate who never forgets- with very little effort!
+You can easily be transformed into the really thoughtful, great mate who never forgets- with very little effort!

 Do you always remember all of your friends and families special days?

 The first thing I recommend getting is a birthday/ occasions book.
 You don't even need to spend much- use a notebook and write each month at the top of a new page!
 Personally, I prefer an all in one Birthday & Address book- it keeps everything in one place.

 Now, I know what you're asking- Why not use a calendar, or facebook prompts, or put a reminder on my phone?
 Feel free, but- a calendar changes each year, facebook sometimes doesn't update, and phones need updated now and then, which usually wipes data.
 Plus, if you lose your phone, you lose your information.
 Paper is simple.
 Simple is good.